Laith-kalfood/gesture-led-control/README.md

 1.Paste the project code into your Python IDE (e.g. PyCharm) 2.Press Run
-3.Raise your index finger to activate LED brightness control 5.Move your pinky and thumb to adjust brightness or angle
+3.Raise your index finger to activate LED brightness control 4.Move your pinky and thumb to adjust brightness or angle

 ## ✅ You're Good to Go!
 Once everything is set up, the system will respond to your gestures in real time.
 Simple, intuitive, and fun to use!

+---

 ## 📄 License

+developed by Laith-kalfood

-This project is licensed under the **GNU GPL v3**.
+This project is licensed under the **GNU General Public License v3.0**:
-See the [LICENSE](./LICENSE) file for full details.
-Developed by :Laith-kalfood
+> ⚠️ This project is intended for educational and non-commercial use only.
+> For commercial licensing, please contact the author.
+>
+> This program is free software: you can redistribute it and/or modify
+> it under the terms of the GNU General Public License as published by
+> the Free Software Foundation, either version 3 of the License.
+>
+> This program is distributed in the hope that it will be useful,
+> but WITHOUT ANY WARRANTY; without even the implied warranty of
+> MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+Any commercial use requires **explicit permission** from the author.